SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 While the SRAM Rival vs. Force vs. RED debate may seem never-ending, their mutual compatibility gives you more freedom.

-The easiest (and cheapest) way to enter the electronic shifting game is by buying SRAM Rival eTap AXS.
+The easiest (and cheapest) way to enter the electronic shifting game is to buy the SRAM Rival eTap AXS.
 Yes, it’s relatively heavy, not available for rim brakes, and you can’t connect satellite shifters to it, but it’s a wireless electronic groupset for an affordable price.

 Force is lighter than Rival but has worse ergonomics of hoods (they are bulky).
 That’s why people often prefer more premium RED shifters.

 The final choice depends on your budget and preferences.
-The biggest differences are in weight, satellite shifters compatibility, power meter, and price.
-The behavior of the groupsets (their speed and reliability) is the same.
+The biggest differences are weight, satellite shifter compatibility, power meter, and price.
+The groupsets’ behavior (their speed and reliability) is the same.

 So, which one will you choose?
-Or will you rather use Shimano Di2?
+Or would you rather use Shimano Di2?
 Let me know in the comments below.

 Also available at competitivecyclist.com and performanebike.com